Helen: Have you ever killed anyone?

 - Pre-Mortem One-Liner: It's a Schwarzenegger film, so it has a number of them, including "You're fired" when shooting the Big Bad from a missile.

-- Pretty in Mink: Several furs are worn in the background of a few scenes.
+- Pretty in Mink: Several furs are worn in the background of a few scenes that take place at fancy galas and high class hotels.

 - Precision F-Strike: "I was reckless and I was wild, and I fucking did it!"